 MongoDB, for example, is a NoSQL database program, so it's pretty technical stuff, but they host webinars as open offices.

 It's pretty cool.
-Every Monday or each Tuesday at 5 PM they have, essentially, an open mic.
+Every Monday or Tuesday at 5 PM, they have an essentially open mic.

-They are waiting in the room, people join up, and then just do live Q&A. There is no specific content prepared ahead, they do an improvised demo, on the fly.
+They are waiting in the room, people join up, and then just do a live Q&A. There is no specific content prepared ahead; they do an improvised demo on the fly.
 It's an interesting way to scale support.

-You might think that video is the most important thing when it comes to webinars — but actually, Gilles says that audio is more important.
+You might think video is the most important part of webinars, but actually, Gilles says audio is more important.

 If you go to YouTube and have a poor connection, you might not notice the video quality, but you cannot watch a video with crappy sound — super annoying.

-We already covered a lot of different ways you can use webinars — to drive leads, to educate, even to provide customer service.
+We already covered a lot of different ways you can use webinars — to drive leads, educate, and even provide customer service.

 For example, they host weekly 101 webinars, but then on Thursdays or Wednesdays, they host a more advanced webinar.

 But it's all planned out in advance, so they aren't flying by the seat of their pants.
-They know at least two or three weeks ahead of time what that week's webinars will be.
+They know at least two or three weeks in advance what that week's webinars will be.

 The benefits of this are twofold — it gives your audience more time to sign up and gives you more time to promote the webinar.